DanyEle/HoG/README.md

 ./Debug/Native_Sobel imgs_in/512x512.png
 ```
 The 512x512.png image can be replaced by any other image (e.g.: 1024x512.png, 1024x1024.png, 2048x1024.png).
+The output lies in the Sobel_Filter/Native_Sobel/imgs_out/ folder.
 If you would like to execute 10 runs of the native C Sobel Filter with a certain input image, then just run:
 ```sh
 ./run_experiments.sh <input_image>
 ```